Bachelor of Social Sciences (Honours) in Policy Science and Management

 |Electives / Minor||Electives / Minor

-(Must take a 3-cps education course for fulfilling the graduation requirement)
+(Must take a 3-cps education course to fulfill the graduation requirement)

 |Common Core||University e-Portfolio||3|